 Alcohol tends to trick our hormones into giving us a rushed sense of well-being.
 In actuality, tea does something similar.
 Except that it happens organically.
 If you sometimes find yourself in need of an alcoholic beverage after a hard, busy day to relax or to comfortably fall asleep, try making the switch to loose leaf tea.

 Whether you have been fighting alcoholism for a while, or choose to find an alcohol replacement for a few weekly drinks, tea is a great way to start.

 As the famous Chinese proverb states: 以茶代酒.
 Drink tea instead of liquor.

 The Health Benefits Of Tea: What Makes Tea A Good Alcohol Replacement?

 Tea is not only an excellent gateway into replacing your alcoholic beverage with a non-alcoholic one, but it also acts as an amazing detox from alcohol and alcohol withdrawal.

 Fresh, naturally grown tea is good for your health.
 It is a highly nutritious and hydrating beverage.
 Modern-day scientific research has proven tea to contain many healthy compounds, such as antioxidants, L-theanine, and essential minerals like potassium.

-Real tea, ie. white, green, oolong, black (red), and pu-erh (but not herbal), all come from the leaves of Camellia Sinensis.
+Real tea, ie. white, green, oolong, black (red), and hei cha like pu-erh (but not herbal), all come from the leaves of Camellia Sinensis.
 Although there are some differences in the amounts of caffeine, theanine, and magnesium between tea types, generally, all teas contain meaningful quantities of tea phytonutrients.
 Read more.

 Green Tea Alcohol Detox